electricimp/SPIFlashFileSystem/README.md

 sffs.eraseAll();
 ```

-If the *eraseAll* method is called while the filesystem has files open, a `SPIFlashFileSystem.ERR_OPEN_FILE` error will be thrown.
+If the *eraseAll* method is called while the filesystem has files open, a `SPIFLASHFILESYSTEM_ERROR.FILE_OPEN` error will be thrown.

 ### eraseFile(*filename*)